Hot Water Burns Like Fire

 The risk of legionella is the reason why our hot water has to be stored at high levels – the need for industrial, academic, medical, regulatory and social organisations to work together to raise awareness and work towards a solution in order that water is delivered at a safe temperature into our sink or bath, is an on-going requirement.

-At the launch of the dedicated Hot Water Burns Like Fire website, Amanda Redman MBE, actor and Patron of the Children’s Burns Trust said: “As patron of the Children’s Burns Trust I was delighted to learn of the latest Hot Water Burns Like Fire Campaign.
+Amanda Redman MBE, actor and Patron of the Children’s Burns Trust said: “As patron of the Children’s Burns Trust I was delighted to learn of the latest Hot Water Burns Like Fire Campaign.
 I know only too well the pain, both physical and psychological, of scalding – the life-long implications of an accident that occurred in an instant.
-I am delighted to endorse the Hot Water Burns Life Fire Campaign – and hope that after exploring the excellent website you will agree.”
+I am delighted to endorse the Hot Water Burns Life Fire Campaign.”

 Other Stakeholders and Supporters of the campaign include: